Shallow-Seek/fazif.yazi/README.md

-# fazif: search over selected items with `fd`, `rg`, `rga` and spawn any FZF configuration in Yazi
+# fazif: Search over selected items with `fd`, `rg`, `rga` and spawn any FZF configuration in Yazi

 ## What fazif Does

 With fazif, you can:
-- Spawn all your fzf scripts into the [Yazi](https://github.com/sxyazi/yazi) file manager to
+- Spawn all your fzf scripts into the [Yazi](https://github.com/sxyazi/yazi) file manager
-- Search within selected folders and directories, or under the current folder when none are selected (the default Yazi fzf behavior)
+- Search within selected folders and directories
+- Search within current folder when none are selected (the default Yazi fzf behavior)
 - Reveal selected items in new tabs (if you add the `-multi` fzf option in the script)

+## To Do
+* Send selected files to the search result panel like the default Yazi `fd`, `rg`

 ## How It Works